IBM System/38: History

 The System/38 was introduced on October 24, 1978 and delivered in 1980.
 Developed under the code-name "Pacific", it was made commercially available in August 1979.
-The system offered a number of innovative features, and was designed by a number of engineers including Frank Soltis and Glenn Henry.
+The system was designed by a number of engineers including Frank Soltis and Glenn Henry and offered a number of innovative features.
 The architecture shared many similarities with the design of the failed IBM Future Systems project, including the single-level store, the use of microcode to implement operating system functionality, and the Machine Interface abstraction.
 It had been developed over eight years by IBM's laboratory in Rochester, Minnesota.
 The president of IBM's General Systems Division (GSD) said at the time: "The System/38 is the largest program we've ever introduced in GSD and it is one of the top three or four largest programs ever introduced in IBM."

 The system was designed as a follow-on for the System/3, but it is not compatible with those computers.
 The predecessors to the System/38 include the System/3 (1969), System/32 (1975), and System/34 (1977).
 In 1983 the System/36 was released as a low-end business computer for users who found the System/38 too expensive for their needs.
 The System/38 was succeeded by the IBM AS/400 midrange computer family in 1988, which originally used a processor architecture similar to the System/38, before adopting PowerPC-based processors in 1995.